Beechcraft Starship: Surviving aircraft

-As of January 2010, nine Starships hold an active registration with the FAA.
-Three Starships are registered in Oklahoma (NC-29, NC-35 & NC-45), one in Texas (NC-50), one in Colorado (NC-51), and four are registered to Beechcraft in Wichita, Kansas (NC-2, NC-8, NC-19 & NC-24).
+As of January 2010, nine Starships held an active registration with the FAA.
+Three Starships were registered in Oklahoma (NC-29, NC-35 & NC-45), one in Texas (NC-50), one in Colorado (NC-51), and four were registered to Beechcraft in Wichita, Kansas (NC-2, NC-8, NC-19 & NC-24).
 NC-51 was used as a chase plane during the re-entry phase of Burt Rutan's SpaceShipOne.
 In October 2008 NC-29 was the first of the five remaining privately owned airworthy Starships to complete RVSM certification, returning the aircraft's service ceiling to the original FL410 limit.